Save

 It is important you come on this walk properly prepared.
 Having the right boots that are waterproof and not too small is a must.
 Also, don’t take a pack that is too big as you are only carrying extra weight.
 Consider carefully what gear you bring, as unnecessary items just add weight to your pack.

 We took a mixture of freeze-dried dinners and packet food.
-We also took some bread rolls and cured meats.
-Remember it must be able to be stored unrefrigerated.
-And we had some treats for the evenings in the huts.
+We also took some bread rolls and cured meats (remember, it must be able to be stored unrefrigerated).
+We also kept some treats for the evenings in the huts.

 Walking-the-Milford-Track